egordm/boosters/docs/backlogs/archive/01-linear-trees-comparison.md

 Current implementation falls back to per-row traversal for linear trees, losing the benefits of block-optimized traversal.
-LightGBM achieves 1.75x overhead while booste-rs has 5.4x.
+LightGBM achieves 1.75x overhead while boosters has 5.4x.

 **Tasks:**